introduction-to-python-bsuir-2019/PythonHomework/README.md

  --date 20191020The new from the specified day will be printed out.
   If the news are not found error will be returned.)
 * --to-pdf TO_PDF (It should take the path of the directory where new PDF file will be saved)
+* --to-html TO_HTML (It should take the path of the directory where new HTML file will be saved)

 # JSON structure
 feed = {